Help us improve your experience.

 CAUTION:

-For installations that require a separate grounding conductor to the chassis, ensure you have a licensed electrician complete this connection before you connect the switch to power.
+For installations that require a separate grounding conductor to the switch chassis, ensure you have a licensed electrician complete this connection before you connect the switch to power.
 For instructions on connecting earth ground, see Figure 1.

 CAUTION: